Ethics and professionalism toolkit

 - The Challenge of Health Care Fraud

-- Canadian National Insurance Crime Services: What is Fraud
+- Canadian Nation Insurance Crime Services: What is Fraud

 - Canadian Life and Health Insurance Association antifraud resource

-- Tips from specific insurance companies: Sun Life Great-West Life Medavie Blue Cross Manulife
+- Tips from specific insurance companies: Sun Life Canada Life (Great-West Life) Medavie Blue Cross Manulife

 In a perfect world, there would be no ethical or professional dilemmas facing you in your work life.
 However, we all are aware that the world is not always perfect.
 There will be times when you have an uncomfortable feeling around a conversation or situation, when your ‘spidey-senses’ are tingling.
 These resources will help to name what is bothering you and lead you to make the best decision.
 Allowing an unethical situation to continue could make it worse- potentially harming your reputation or the reputation of the physiotherapy profession.